radeonxray/UFO-Exam/README.md

 _Picture 12: The use of the "any" keyword in action._

-One could argue however, that there is a small exception for choosing to use the "any"-keyword.
+One could argue however that there is a small exception for choosing to use the "any"-keyword.
 Due to the fact that many modules (in general) lack documentation for TypeScript, it might not be possible to exactly define the right type required for a function to return, hence why the use of the any-keyword may be the only possible solution.

 //@ts-ignore